-To assign a Bluetooth beacon to a specific room, we use the identification data of the iBeacon protocol, which includes the UUID, major and minor values of the device.
-The UUID indicates that it belongs to a certain super-group (for example a certain building).
+To assign a Bluetooth beacon to a specific room, we use the identification data of the iBeacon protocol, which includes the UUID, major and minor values

 The major value assigns the beacon to a subgroup, for example, a floor of the building, and the minor value identifies the beacon itself and thus, for example, a specific room.